What is Cornerstone?

 Patrick Casement will explore questions that arise in the minds of those who have faith or who are interested in faith.
 What lies beyond our knowing, imagination or understanding, both for us and for those we see for psychotherapy?

 Patrick is a Fellow of the Institute of Psychoanalysis, a Member of the International Association of Psychoanalysis and was formerly a training analyst for the British Psychoanalytical Society.
 He is the author of numerous publications.

 Patrick's book Credo?
-Religion and Psychoanalysis is due to be released in March 2020.
+Religion and Psychoanalysis is due to be released on 5 March 2020.
 There will be signed copies of the book available at the lecture.